ironcore-dev/ironcore-dev.github.io/docs/iaas/architecture/scheduling.md

 or `.spec.volumePoolRef` field of the `Machine` or `Volume` resource to the name of the `Pool`.
 This reference indicates the `poollet` responsible for the announced `Pool` that something needs to be done, such as creating a `Machine` or `Volume` resource.

-The currrent schedule implementation works on a best-effort basis, meaning that it will try to find a suitable `Pool` and assign the correct `Pool` but it does not guarantee that the `Machine` or `Volume` will be created.
+The current schedule implementation works on a best-effort basis, meaning that it will try to find a suitable `Pool` and assign the correct `Pool` but it does not guarantee that the `Machine` or `Volume` will be created.
 A new `Reservation` based scheduling mechanism which is described in this [enhancement proposal](https://github.com/ironcore-dev/ironcore/blob/main/docs/proposals/11-scheduling.md) should provide a more robust scheduling mechanism in the future.